Review by Gary Tooze

 especially high for this title but they

-represents the film extremely well for
+transfer represents the film extremely

-home theatre viewing - a definite, and
+well for home theatre viewing - a

 Audio & Music: We are given a

-lossless Dolby TrueHD 5.1 track that
+decent Dolby TrueHD 5.1 track that,

-although not extensively dynamic - does
+although not extensively dynamic, does

 the job well enough to satisfy.
-We
+I noted no flaws

 and the explosions and amusing music